 Dimitri Darras graduated from ITP in 2006 where he learned to think critically about technology, which meant accepting success and failure alike and learning from the latter.

 Prior to ITP, he built web sites for language learning, consumer electronics, small businesses, and asset management , including the first ever digital photography web site for Panasonic in 1997.

-He is currently the Manager, Web Operations at the AAPA (American Academy of Physician Assistants) and prior to that was a Front-end Web Developer working on the smokefree.gov sites for MMG, a healthcare communications firm, and the National Institutes of Health.
+He is currently the Assistant Director, Digital at AAPA (American Academy of Physician Assistants) and prior to that was a Front-end Web Developer working on the smokefree.gov sites for MMG, a healthcare communications firm, and the National Institutes of Health.